danvk/aoc2023/aoc2017/README.md

 ## Day 13

 Some off-by-ones, but otherwise no problems.
 Having to cast between `u32` and `usize` is a bit annoying.
 I wonder why this isn't modeled in the same way as other errors, i.e. why don't you need to wrap integer casts with `try`?

+Part 2: first time I've had a performance issue!
+Building with `-O ReleaseFast` does result in a significantly faster program.
+But fast enough?

+Nope!
+My answer was 3,907,994.
+I killed my direct solution after delay=110,000 after 5 minutes, and presumably it was progressing quadratically.
+So… math for the win!